-41. When no solution is found within 15 Working Days, or any other period mutually agreed upon by both Parties, after the Beneficiary’s reaction, in which ’s reaction is rejected, the dispute may be submitted to the Courts of Mechelen.
+41. When no solution is found within 30 Working Days, or any other period mutually agreed upon by both Parties, after the Beneficiary’s reaction, in which Wyre’s reaction is rejected, the dispute may be submitted to the Courts of Mechelen.

 Financial Guarantees